-Major change in trend US stocks, T-bonds, US dollar
+Major change in trend US stocks, T-bonds, US Dollar

-The past two nights, we have had an interesting line up of the Planets and the Moon in the night sky as shown in the following illustration.

-11/08 Recap: - The S&P opened with a 3 handle gap up and then traded another 14 handles higher into a 9:36 AM high of the day.
-From that high, the S&P zig zagged lower 21 handles into a 12:05 PM low of the day.
-From that low, the S&P rallied 13 handles into a 2:20 PM high.
-From that high, the S&P traded in a choppy narrow sideways trading range, culminating with a high at 3:04 PM.
-From that high, the S&P declined 8 handles into a 3:50 PM low.
-From that low, the S&P bounced 4 – 5 handles into the close.
+11/11 Recap: - The S&P opened with a 13 handle gap up and then traded another 5 handles higher, for an opening minute high of the day.
+From that high, the S&P zig zagged 15 handles lower into a 10:32 AM low.
+From that low, the S&P zig zagged 11 handles higher into an 11:40 AM high.
+From that high, the S&P declined 12 handles into a 12:17 PM low.
+From that low, the S&P traded in an 8 handle rising trading range into a 2:40 PM high.
+From that high, the S&P zig zagged 10 handles lower into the close.

-11//05 – The three major indices, following a strong up opening, closed with small to moderate gains per the following closes:

 The NOW Index is in the NEUTRAL ZONE.